natalieagus/50005/docs/Problem Set/03-processes.md

 You're comparing two server implementations: one uses multiple **threads**, and the other uses multiple **processes**.
 Both handle client connections concurrently.

-In the threaded version, a bug in one handler causes a buffer overflow and crashes the entire server.
+In the threaded version, a bug in one handler causes a <span class="orange-bold">buffer overflow</span> and crashes the entire server.
 In the process-based version, the same bug only crashes a single client handler,  the server remains alive and continues serving other clients.

+{:.note-title}
+> Buffer Overflow
+>
+> A buffer overflow happens when a program tries to *store* more data in a buffer (a pre-allocated block of memory) than it was designed to hold, causing data to **spill** over into adjacent memory locations.
+This overflow can corrupt nearby variables, alter control flow (e.g. by overwriting return addresses on the stack).
+>
+> Attackers leverage on this by injecting and executing malicious code, making it a common vector for exploits in low-level languages like C or C++.

 This prompts a *deeper* investigation into how threads and processes isolate faults differently, and what trade-offs come with each approach.

 **Answer the following questions:**
 1. Why does a crash in one thread typically bring down the entire process?
-2. How do protection boundaries differ between threads and processes?
+2. How do <span class="orange-bold">protection boundaries</span> differ between threads and processes?
+You might want to search online about this.
 3. What are the trade-offs between using threads and processes in terms of fault isolation, performance, and resource overhead?
 4. In what scenarios might processes be preferred over threads despite their higher overhead?